 However, there are also times where serious accidents happen because a stretch of pavement hasn’t been properly maintained.
 For example, this might include cracked surfaces, or raised pavement due to tree roots, as well as potholes and damaged curbs.

 After suffering from a trip or fall, you might need to spend time in hospital or see a doctor.
 If your injuries are bad, it’s likely you’ve had to take time off work which can be expensive and stressful.
 Suffering because of somebody else’s negligence can feel very unfair – and the situation can be made much worse if you’re also having to worry about your finances on top of everything else.

-If your accident happened in the last three years and was caused by badly maintained paving, there’s a good chance we’ll be able to help you make a compensation claim.
+If your accident happened in the last three years and was caused by badly maintained paving, there’s a good chance an expert solicitor will be able to help you make a compensation claim.
 Your compensation could cover the costs of your injury, as well as the impact it’s had on your life.

-It’s a good idea to call us on 0800 234 6438 as soon as possible while the accident’s still fresh in your mind.
-We’ll speak to you for free and can put you in touch with a specialist solicitor to help you with you start your case.
+It’s a good idea to call a trained legal adviser on 0800 234 6438 as soon as possible while the accident’s still fresh in your mind.
+They’ll speak to you for free and can put you in touch with a specialist solicitor to help you with you start your case.

-Once our solicitors have found out a bit more about your injury and how your accident happened, they may be able to give you a rough idea of how much compensation you could receive.
+Once your solicitor has found out a bit more about your injury and how your accident happened, they may be able to give you a rough idea of how much compensation you could receive.
 For example, minor ankle injuries including fractures which fully heal may be worth around £5,000.